tthorntone/AdNauseam-Wiki/The-logger.md

 ![Figure 7](https://cloud.githubusercontent.com/assets/585534/8035480/1735ce04-0dbf-11e5-91f4-d20be43af4a9.png)

-This is to clear the logger, to remove all entries.
+This is to clear the logger, to remove all entries from the selected context (Ars Technica tab in this example).

 #### Filtering the logger output